aditeyabaral/bangalore-flat-and-flatmates-crawler/README.md

     - Minor variations of the words are **NOT** handled (for example, `"indiranagar"` and `"indranagar"` are treated as different words here)
     - If any filter is matched, the corresponding post is tagged in the database.
     - Remember to be careful with filters, since they are matched as is (for example, using the filter `"male only"` will also match `"female only"` flats.
 You can tackle this by adding a whitespace before - `" male only"`)
+- `crawler_options`
+    - You can choose to fetch comments, reactions as well as make extra requests
+    - By default, these are set to `False`.
+Setting any of them to `True` would result in making additional HTTP calls to fetch the corresponding fields and hence slow down the crawler
+- `pages`
+    - A smaller number of pages means a faster crawl of each group
+    - Usually fetches about 10-20 posts per page and covers more than an hour's worth of posts
+- `interval`
+    - The interval in minutes the crawler is going to run
+    - Do not set a low value here since it might lead to an IP ban for making too many successive requests
+- `spelling`
+    - The threshold applied to edit distance while finding variations in spelling of keywords
+    - A higher value means that more variations will be considered when looking for keywords, and a lower value means fewer variations are considered
+    - Increasing the value too much will result in false positives (for example, `"indiranagar"` might match with `"ramnagar"`)

 ## Why crawl Facebook groups?